pdupub/pdu.pub/docs/en/WhitePaperV2.md

 ## Network Propagation

-A social system should have two basic functions, namely **free release of information** and **effective acquisition of information**.
-In traditional centralized services, the release and acquisition of messages are based on the user identity, but in decentralized social systems, it is slightly different.
-An account adds a corresponding signature to each message to become the basic unit of information release.
-The node is taken as the basic unit of information acquisition and forms a network through mutual connections, realizing the natural spread of information.
+A social system should have two fundamental functions, namely **freely disseminate information** and **effectively obtain information**.
+In traditional centralized services, the dissemination and acquisition of information are based on the same user account, but in decentralized social systems, it is slightly different.
+The account adds a corresponding signature to each message, which becomes the basic unit of publishing information.
+Nodes are used as the basic unit for obtaining information, and form a network through mutual connections to realize the natural dissemination of information.

-Nodes and accounts do not have any mandatory binding relationships, and information acquirers can use or build nodes without any accounts.
-The role of nodes is to freely choose how to handle the received information, such as accepting (saving), rejecting (blocking), or forwarding.
-Each node can save any part of the message, not the full amount.
-The transmission process supports the existence of platform-based nodes, which can store more messages and provide services such as message queries and searches for users.
-However, unlike centralized third-party platforms, messages belong to the publishing account, so you can freely use any third-party platform to obtain the same information.
+There is no mandatory binding relationship between nodes and accounts, and information acquirers can use or build nodes without any account.
+The role of the node is to freely choose how to process the received information, such as receiving, saving, rejecting or forwarding.
+Each node can save any message instead of the whole amount.
+The propagation process supports the existence of platform nodes, which can store more messages and provide users with services such as message query and search.
+However, unlike traditional centralized third-party platforms, all messages in this system belong to the publisher and are completely public, so through any third-party platform can obtain the exact same information.
 Of course, any node also has the freedom to block specific messages according to its own will.

-Typically, whether a node receives a message depends on the following two factors:
+The system recommends that nodes refer to the following factors when judging whether to receive a message:

-1. Whether the message signer is blocked.
+1. Whether the publisher account is blocked.
-2. The time represented by the message reference, which tends to be closer in time.
+2. The time represented by the message citation is no later than a specified period.

-A node whether or not forwards a message depends on:
+The system recommends that nodes refer to the following factors when judging whether to forward a message:

-1. An impact on the message content similar to the behavior of liking and commenting on a traditional third-party platform.
+1. The message content itself, is similar to the behavioral impact of likes and comments on traditional third-party platforms.
-2. Its own forwarding rules, which tend to be messages that have not been widely spread.
+2. The forwarding rules of the node itself, such as whether the current node tends to forward messages that have not been widely diffused or messages in a specific field.

-It should be noted that the process of message transmission is constantly changing, and every node in the system may transmit, store, or delete any message at any time.
+It should be noted that the message propagation process is continuously changing, and each node in the system may propagate, store or delete any message at any time.

 ## Rewards and Incentives